apache/druid/docs/content/development/javascript.md

 ## Security

 Druid does not execute JavaScript functions in a sandbox, so they have full access to the machine.
-So Javascript functions allow users to execute arbutrary code inside druid process.
+So Javascript functions allow users to execute arbitrary code inside druid process.
 So, by default, Javascript is disabled.
 However, on dev/staging environments or secured production environments you can enable those by setting the [configuration property](../configuration/index.html) `druid.javascript.enabled = true`.